 Being proactive is one of the best things you can do for your cybersecurity hygiene.
 Below are a few ways you can be proactive and clean up your cybersecurity practices.

-The amount of data your organization houses grows each day.
+The amount of data your organization houses increases each day.
 Data is king and will continue to be for a long time to come.
 Many organizations have taken to hyper-automation to automate as many business and IT processes as possible.
 But why is that important for your cybersecurity?
 These tools can be used to collect and analyze data to identify and respond to cyber incidents in real-time.

 Use your data and automation tools as part of your cybersecurity practices to stay one step ahead of cybercriminals.

 Insider threats will continue to be a top cybersecurity vulnerability for organizations.
 If an employee gives out the wrong piece of data, your entire environment could be compromised.
 Many times, organizations do not know about breaches in their system caused by employee error for months and many times, by then it is too late.

 Your data protection efforts can be strengthened if your staff completes regular training that includes education on trending cyber threats and simulations.